DataDog/documentation/content/en/developers/metrics/types.md

 Like other metric types, such as GAUGE or HISTOGRAM, the DISTRIBUTION metric type has the following aggregations available: `count`, `min`, `max`, `sum`, and `avg`.
 Distribution metrics are initially tagged the same way as other metrics (with custom tags set in the code).

 Additional percentile aggregations (`p50`, `p75`, `p90`, `p95`, `p99`) can be added to distribution metrics.
-If you were to add percentile aggregations to your distribution metric in-app, the following 5 additional aggregations are available for query:
+If you were to add percentile aggregations to your distribution metric in-app, the following five additional aggregations are available for query:

 | Metric Name                              | Value | Datadog In-app Type |
 | ---------------------------------------- | ----- | ------------------- |